-Led by dairy industry expert, Paul Thomas, this course will cover a range of topics including;
+Guided by our dairy industry expert and cheesemaking instructor Paul Thomas, you’ll cover a range of topics, including:

 Cheeses made on this course include:

-The course aims to ensure that the practical understanding gained during the three days may be applied to improve the production of any hard cheese type, and not just to teach the recipes selected for the course.
+The course is designed so that the practical knowledge, skills and understanding gained during the three days can be applied to improve the production of any hard cheese type.